Logo

 “Seamless Pardot-Salesforce sync is the backbone of aligned marketing and sales efforts.” – Salesforce Trailblazer Community, 2024

-How does Pardot and Salesforce Sync work?
+How does MCAE (Pardot) and Salesforce Sync work?

-What Triggers a Pardot-Salesforce Sync?
+What Triggers a MCAE (Pardot)-Salesforce Sync?

 Specific actions or changes in either system initiate syncs.
 Common triggers include: